Pinterest

 Take a peek at all Oma's eCookbooks.
 They make sharing your German heritage a delicious adventure!

-What are the best potatoes to use for Dumplings?
+What are the best potatoes to use for dumplings?

-The best potatoes to use for potato dumplings are:
+The best potatoes for making kartoffelklöße are:

-How to make potato dumplings from scratch:
+How to make classic German potato dumplings from scratch

 Making German Potato Dumplings, aka Kartoffelklöße or Kartoffelknödel!